 Q1.
 What are the miscarriage chance foods to avoid during pregnancy?

 Ans: Papaya is one such food that causes miscarriage.
-Some of the others are sprouted potato, drumstick tree, unpasteurized milk, undercooked meat, raw meat etc.
+Some others are sprouted potatoes, drumstick trees, unpasteurized milk, undercooked meat, raw meat, etc.

 Q2.
-What are the foods that you don’t need to take excessive?
+What are the foods that you don’t need to take excessively?

-Ans: During pregnancy, any type of food should not be consumed excessively.
+Ans: During pregnancy, any food should not be consumed excessively.
 Always limit your food.
 Consume different types of food.

-Disclaimer: The information provided above is solely for educational purpose only and should not be considered as medical advice.
-Before you avoid any of the foods mentioned in the above list, consult your gynaecologist or healthcare provider for better advice.
+Disclaimer: The information provided above is solely for educational purposes only and should not be considered as medical advice.
+Before you avoid any foods mentioned in the above list, consult your gynaecologist or healthcare provider for better advice.